emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * **2A** - Longsword above the fireplace on the left side of the room with a windmill in the hilt.
 The walls have images of vines, flowers, nymphs, and satyrs.
   * **DC 12 Wisdom** to notice serpents and skulls in the wall designs
 * **2B** - Cloak room with several black cloaks and a top hat.
 * **3** - Den of wolves - Looks like a hunter's den.
-Fireplace, deer heads on the wall, etc. Animal furs draped over the chairs in the room, 3 stuffed wolves, a chandelier
+Fireplace, deer heads on the wall, etc. more detail can be found on page **212**.
+  * One of the two cabinets against the wall has a simple lock which can be picked with a **DC 15 de